Skip to content

 • the workspace path is the one you expect;

-• the runs directory is inside workspace-orchestrator;
+• the runs directory is inside the workspace printed by init;

 • recent projects are either empty or belong to this workspace.